 Steve Wagner, graphic designer and illustrator

 Steve is responsible for the look and feel of most eduweb projects.
 His versatility with visual styles gives our work a freshness and friendly appeal enjoyed by kids and adults alike.
-From the somber, 19th century style of Discovery Channel's Understanding Slavery to the International Monetary Fund's teenage game show, Monetary Mania, Steve strives to create rich, captivating graphics while maintaining easy navigation and fast performance on the Web.
-He has a strong talent for visualizing abstract concepts, as demonstrated by his animations for Kids Design Network (KDN) and The Artist's Toolkit He designs our Web interfaces for maximum appeal and usability, creating custom illustrations, charts and graphs, Flash animations and interactives, Web videos, and 3D animation.
+From the deep beauty of the Space Telescope Science Institute's Black Holes to Arizona Science Center's playful Doctor Know Steve strives to create rich, captivating graphics while maintaining easy navigation and fast performance on the Web.
+He has a strong talent for visualizing abstract concepts, as demonstrated by his animations for The Artist's Toolkit He designs our Web interfaces for maximum appeal and usability, creating custom illustrations, charts and graphs, Flash animations and interactives, Web videos, and 3D animation.
 Steve has a B.S. in graphic design (with a focus on multimedia and digital animation) with a Fine Arts minor from the University of Minnesota.

 Steve's creative drive has found many different outlets over the years, from magic to theater to film and ultimately to 3D art.
 Under the tutelage of artists at Pixar, ILM, and Dreamworks, character animation has become the focal point of Steve's career.
-His creative hand is behind many of Eduweb's human and animal characters for WolfQuest, Washington's World, and other 3D game projects, along with other titles such as S.W.A.T, StuntMANIA, Series, 7, and Gore Ball.
+His creative hand is behind many of Eduweb's human and characters for WolfQuest, Hold the Fort, and other 3D game projects, along with other titles such as S.W.A.T, StuntMANIA, Series, 7, and Gore Ball.
 Steve's other passions include traveling, photography and cooking.